SurpassWei/gitskills/readme.txt

-create a new branch dev.
+create a new branch dev and simple.